flutter/website/src/docs/testing/integration-tests/index.md

 ```

 {{site.alert.note}}
-Note: You should only use `testWidgets` to declare your tests, or errors will
+  Note: You should only use `testWidgets` to declare your tests, or errors won't
-not be reported correctly.
+  be reported correctly.
 {{site.alert.end}}